Ardor: Exploring the Lush Soundscapes of Love Spirals Downwards

 Expanding the Sonic Palette: The Shoegaze Influence on Ardor

 With Ardor, Ryan Lum’s musical influences broadened even further, weaving elements from the burgeoning shoegaze scene into Love Spirals Downwards’ signature ethereal sound.
 Lum’s admiration for artists like Slowdive and Seefeel brought a new depth to the band’s sonic landscape.
-In a 1995 interview with Dusk Memories Italy, Lum reflected on the range of artists shaping his evolving sound:
+In a 1994 interview with Dusk Memories, Lum reflected on the range of artists shaping his evolving sound: “I’ve been influenced by many artists from different genres, including Harold Budd, Brian Eno, Indian classical music, Cocteau Twins, Dead Can Dance, Slowdive, the other Projekt groups, The Orb, Primal Scream, The Grateful Dead, Pink Floyd, and The Beatles.
+I recently discovered the Ordo Equitum Solis, and I like them a lot.
+A long time ago (1986–88), I was very passionate about 4AD artists, especially the Cocteau Twins, but my subsequent evolution led me to more ‘Psychedelic’ bands like the Popul Vuh of the early 70s.”

 Interestingly, the Ebow was also a prominently used by Slowdive on their influential Souvlaki album, further highlighting the connection between the two bands’ sonic approaches.

 “Will You Fade” stands out for its swelling dynamics and emotional urgency.
-Gonzales likened the experience of hearing the track as an album opener to the jolt of Slowdive’s “Alison” on Souvlaki:
+Gonzales likened the experience of hearing the track as an “Will You Fade” announces itself with swelling dynamics and emotional urgency.
+Gonzales compared its impact as an opener to the jolt of Slowdive’s “Alison” from Souvlaki:

 “It just, like, ‘BOOM!’
 It just slammed me right into it.”

-Lyrically, “Will You Fade” explores the uncertainty of a fading connection:
+Lyrically, the song traces the destabilization of a fading connection:

 “I’m finding missing you much deeper / I can feel the ice begin to crack / And then there were signs but chances / Burning through me.”

-“I personally like ‘Will You Fade’ better.
-I’m more proud of my vocal performances there than… Really, ‘Write In Water’ is actually probably one of my least favorite songs on the album.”
+Indeed, in the interview with Gonzalez the year prior, she had eventually admitted, “I personally like “Will You Fade” better.
+I’m more proud of my vocal performances there than… Really, “Write In Water” is actually probably one of my least favorite songs on the album.”

 While “Will You Fade” captured Lum’s vision of the band’s evolving sound, “Write in Water” offered a more introspective, atmospheric counterpoint.
 Gonzales described it as a bridge between the pop sensibilities of Ardor and the ethereal, layered textures of Idylls: